ANZSoilData/def-au-schema-json/docs/ansis-schema.md

 | [ANSIS Base Properties (ansis-base.md)](./ansis-base.md) | Reusable properties for identifiers, labels, links and so on. |

 ## ANSIS Information Model for Soil - Brief Summary
-> The full description of the ANSIS Information is published here:
+> The full conceptual description of the ANSIS Information is published here:
 > [link to ANSIS Information Model v1.5]().

 The initial model for ANSIS is primarily an interpretation of The Australian Soil and Land Survey